Left Continue shopping

 • Otisan – for gentle cleansing

-Use only in healthy ears; not recommended during infection or inflammation without doctor advice.
+Use only in healthy ears; not recommended during irritation without doctor's advice.

 These are used in external otitis with dermatitis or eczema.
 They are applied superficially, without insertion into the canal.
-Such treatments reduce irritation, promote healing, and prevent infection spread.
+Such support reduces irritation, promotes recovery, and prevent infection spread.

-⚠️ Always consult a doctor before starting ear treatments, especially in case of severe pain or suspected complications.
+⚠️ Always consult a doctor before starting ear support, especially in case of severe pain or suspected complications.

 Correct technique matters.
 Improper use can reduce effectiveness or worsen the problem.